Overview

 A: Different content statuses can be applied to different versions.
 The status of the current version is the same as the status of the document (and vice versa).
 If you change the status of a document, it updates the status of the most current version automatically.
 The status of individual versions and the document can be changed at any time by Content Contributors and above.

-A: Reports with data related to documents will now include a new column showing version number.
+A: Reports with data related to documents include a column showing the version number.

-Q: Can I offline, copy link, notify users about a specific version?
+Q: Can I take offline, copy the link of, and/or notify users about a specific version?

-A: No, that functionality stays at the document level, e.g. a document can be offlined but individual versions cannot.
+A: No, these functionalities are only available at the document level, e.g. a document can be be taken offline, but individual versions cannot.